 To help reduce SPAM, email addresses on websites should not be readable by programs (spambots).
 Yet usually for a website to be fully useful, email addresses still need to be readable by humans.
 The technical solution to this problem is simply to present email addresses as images rather than as text.

 Converting email addresses from text to images sounds straightforward in theory, but the practical difficulty is producing the needed text images easily and quickly.
 One way to produce such images is with high end image processing programs, but this is slow and expensive.
 A better way is to use this simple String2GIF tool for converting email addresses to images.
 This tool is available to anyone, and can be downloaded directly from right here.
-(To download this program, you may need to right-click then select "Save Link As..." rather than just left-clicking on the link.)
+(The program is enclosed in a ZIP archive [a typical way of heading off download issues].
+So after downloading, you will need to un-zip the archive to use the program.)

 This tool runs on almost all Windows systems, and its operation is self-explanatory.
 Just start it and fill in the requested bits of information, and your image file will be written to the location you specify.
 The image file is "transparent" (except for the text), so you can insert it anywhere in any text with any background without worrying about matching what's behind it.

 Although quite difficult, it's possible in theory to programmatically examine an image and turn it back into text.
 Thus email addresses hidden by the image method are not completely secure; they could be decoded by a program.
 (Of course they could always be read manually by a human spammer just as they are by other humans.)
-Fortunately no practical implementation of such a program is currently known.
-Spammers harvest the easy text addresses and don't try to decode images.
+Fortunately no practical program for turning email address images back into text is currently [February 2012] known.
+And OCR-derived programs used to break CAPTCHAs, which could in theory be adapted to also decode email address images, use up enough CPU time and make enough mistakes that they're not cost-effective for use as part of an email address harvester.
+Spammers generally harvest just the easiest text addresses (the low hanging fruit); they probably won't even try to decode images.

 Using this tool, the font face, size, color, and weight of the text image are not controllable.
 They may or may not exactly match the surrounding text.
 They're composed using the same alphabet as the surrounding text and are easy for a human to read, so don't worry too much if they look a bit odd in some situations.